abapGit/docs.abapgit.org/docs/ref-folders-filenames.md

 ## Files

 abapGit is mapping SAP objects and object parts to files in the git repository.
-For each object* at least one file is being created.
+For each object (for [supported object types](ref-supported.html)), at least one file is being created.
 Often there are two files, one containing the object metadata and one containing the coding.
 Some object are split into several files to allow for easier editing and change tracking in git.

 For example, DDIC objects are mapped to one file, programs are mapped to two files, and classes as well as function groups are mapped to several files.